 How much do TEFL.org support you?

-With every TEFL.org course you are given lifetime access to their job website which, in theory, only posts reputable jobs which will accept their qualifications.
-We didn’t use this to find our current teaching positions, but is a comfort to know that it is available should we need it.
+With every TEFL.org course, you are given lifetime access to their job website.
+I haven’t used their job site to find my teaching positions, but is a comfort to know that it is available should I need it.

-- Don’t purchase unless you are ready to start!
+2️⃣ Don’t purchase unless you are ready to start.
 The course starts immediately after purchase so the clock is ticking!
-Don’t make the same mistake as us and have to pay for extensions.

-- Aim to have completed/started the grammar component before going on the classroom course.
-It will allow you to focus on the teaching methodology without having to learn the grammar structures you are presenting.
+3️⃣ Complete/start the grammar component before the classroom course.
+This allows you to focus on the teaching methodology without having to learn the grammar structures you are presenting.

-- Don’t scrimp on the classroom course – it was intense but, oh so worth it.
-It was by far the most memorable and invaluable component of the whole course.
+4️⃣ Include the classroom course.
+It was the most memorable and valuable component of the whole course.